In Schools

 Save the Office of Educational Equity

 When the Office of Educational Equity was slated for elimination, BRJE — alongside the Brookline Community Foundation, the Brookline Asian American Family Network, and the Brookline Justice League — helped lead a community campaign that raised $188,000 to preserve it.
 The effort affirmed broad public support for sustained racial equity work in Brookline’s schools.
+Despite broad public support, the Town voted to reject the funds and close the Office of Educational Equity.

 May 23, 2025